 Replacing car travel with more sustainable modes will reduce greenhouse gas emissions and create a healthier environment for San Francisco residents, workers, and visitors.

 Emissions from cars and trucks are responsible for 46% of San Francisco’s carbon footprint.
-Transportation emissions also raise major health concerns: Exhaust from cars and trucks can exacerbate asthma in children and is linked to other respiratory and heart diseases.
-Residents who live in San Francisco’s Communities of Concern are especially vulnerable to health impacts from transportation emissions as they are located near many of our busiest roads and freeways.
+Transportation emissions also raise major health concerns: exhaust from cars and trucks can exacerbate asthma in children and is linked to other respiratory and heart diseases.
+Residents who live in San Francisco’s Equity Priority Communities are especially vulnerable to health impacts from transportation emissions as they are located near many of our busiest roads and freeways.

 The Transportation Authority is committed to helping San Francisco reduce greenhouse gas emissions from transportation.
 We are working at local, regional, and state levels to shape a clean, affordable, and efficient transportation future.

 San Francisco has set the goal of achieving 80% of trips by transit, biking, walking, and carpooling by 2030.

 Reaching this goal is crucial: The California Air Resources Board reported in 2018 that California is failing to meet its climate goals because emissions from vehicle travel are increasing.
 The agency stated that California will not achieve our emissions reduction goals without significant changes to how communities and transportation systems are planned, funded, and built.

 The Transportation Authority is working to reduce San Francisco's transportation-related greenhouse gas emissions by: